 If you live in an area where wind storms, hail storms, and/or tornadoes occur on a regular basis, then you need to ensure your roofing materials are meant to withstand common local natural occurrences.

-While this won’t necessarily protect you from physical damage when major disasters such as hurricanes or tornadoes occur, you can be more comfortable and less worried knowing that at least your insurance will likely cover these stressful situations.
+While this won’t necessarily protect you from physical damage when major disasters such as tornadoes or hurricanes occur, you can be more comfortable and less worried knowing that at least your insurance will likely cover these stressful situations.

 Roof leaks, hail damage, and associated long term water damage or mold can become a much bigger problem than initially anticipated, which is why it is so important to understand what your warranties and insurance policies cover – as well as how a public adjuster can potentially help you save money and a lot of stress at the same time!